TosbackCgusBridge-Bot/CGUs-versions/Monster/Privacy Policy.md

 133 Boston Post Road
 Weston, MA 02493

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

-_Update effective September 29, 2016_
+Users in the European Economic Area (EEA) and Switzerland have the right to lodge a complaint with the Supervisory Authority for data protection in their country, should they find that we did not appropriately address their question or concern.

+Our Data Protection Officer can be reached at:

+Data Protection Officer
+Monster Worldwide CZ,
+Rohanské nábřeží 670/19, 186 00 Prague 8
+Czech Republic.